DEVSENSE/phptools-docs/docs/vscode/Editor/signature.md

 ## Methods overloads

 In case there are more possible function overloads (since some of non-user PHP functions can be called with a different combination of parameters) the help window lists all the possible signatures.
-The help window shows number of possible overloads.
-Keys `up` and `down` change currently shown signature.
+The help window shows a number of possible overloads.
+Keys `up` and `down` change the currently shown signature.

 ## Constructors